WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Woke Up At Like 2100 Spent Three Hours Eating And Now Im Just Existing At 1

-I Love That Gertrude Robinson "Died In The Line Of Duty"

 Just Walked Passed A Homeless Guy With a Cat Which Is Honestly Genuis His Cat Was This Absolutely Adorable Little Bicolour And Of Course Nobody wants Them To Starve Or Anything So Give The Man Some Money So The Kitty Can Be Happy!

 <b>"Whats The Point Of Trying To Stay Alive All This Time....If Im Going To Die By My Own Hand"</b>

-Theres A Person In Front Of Me Who Has A Bright Pink Backpack And Is Standing Next To Someone Whos Jumper Is That Exact Shade Of Pink
+Theres A Person In Front Of [[Explicitly Showcased/Me/Me\|Me]] Who Has A Bright Pink Backpack And Is Standing Next To Someone Whos Jumper Is That Exact Shade Of Pink

 It Had A Kuromi Badge!!

 Went To Bed At Like Six Last Night (For Eight Hours) Best Sleep Of Like A Month

-Two People On My Train Just Shout-Sang "Naked Twister" They Group Theyre In Is Introducing Each Other With Their Names And How Many Drinks Theyve Had
+Two [[Skull/Concentrated Brain/Random Facts/People/People\|People]] On My Train Just Shout-Sang "Naked Twister" They Group Theyre In Is Introducing Each Other With Their Names And How Many Drinks Theyve Had

-I Think Most People With Low Self-Esteem Or Shitty Parents Feel A Deep Desire To Be Loved But I Feel Like It Just Made Me Hate The Concept
+I Think Most [[Skull/Concentrated Brain/Random Facts/People/People\|People]] With Low Self-Esteem Or Shitty Parents Feel A Deep Desire To Be Loved But I Feel Like It Just Made [[Explicitly Showcased/Me/Me\|Me]] Hate The Concept
 Maybe Thats What Dads From The Seventies Were Aiming For "If I Hate My Son He'll Become Emotionally Unavailable Then I'll Never Have To Deal With It Again" Well Ive Got Good News And Bad News For Ya
-The Good News Is: I Want To Kill Myself More Than I Want To Be Happy The Bad News Is I Dont Hate Gay People So....Sorry Dad
+The Good News Is: I Want To Kill Myself More Than I Want To Be Happy The Bad News Is I Dont Hate Gay [[Skull/Concentrated Brain/Random Facts/People/People\|People]] So....Sorry Dad

 I Just Took A Pepper Grinder From The Kitchen From My Room For No Reason I Have Mcdonalds; Why Would I Want Mcdonalds To Taste Good